-What is it?
+What is the retina?

-How does it work?
+How does the retina work?

 The retina acts like the film in a camera.
 The image is processed to the retina where it is then transmitted to the brain via the optic nerve.
 The photoreceptor nerve cells of the retina change the light rays into electrical impulses and send them through the optic nerve to the brain where an image is perceived.
-The center 10% of the retina is called the macula.
+The center ten percent of the retina is called the macula.
 This is responsible for your sharp central vision.
 The peripheral retina is responsible for the peripheral vision.
 As with the camera, if the “film” is bad in the eye (i.e. the retina), no matter how good the rest of the eye is, you will not get a good picture.